 And the love you share with others, the deep love you share, the deep bonds you make, they are also eternal.
-Because the spirits of those to whom you are connected are connected to you.
-Forms comes and go, but spiritual essence remains; being remains, you remain; and those you love remain.
+Because the spirits of those to whom you are connected to you.
+Form comes and goes, but spiritual essence remains; being remains, you remain.

 Many people theorize what happens after death and speculate.
 But there is a veil between that world and this.
 And when one comes into physical form, one forgets the other side.
 And likewise, when the conscious awareness detaches from physical form, the experience of physical life becomes a bit of a dream.
 The reality lies in a brighter, more vibrant existence of life, of love, of connectedness.

 So you never lose those you love.
 They will always be there.
 Those you are dearly bonded to will always be with you.
 They go nowhere.
 Living beings cross the veil into the physical world and into the subtle world, into the physical world and into the subtle world, time and time again, taking on the shapes and forms most suitable to express the desired movements of mind, growth of being, until mind grows in magnitude to such a level that descension into form is no longer needed.

 Because when the mind truly grows in magnitude, it melts into the cosmic mind.
 And the unitary consciousness, the consciousness ceases to identify with form and recognizes its true nature in being.
 There comes a time in the life of every living being when all the boundaries of “I” and “thou,” of “you” and “me,” of separation, dissolve into knowledge that there is only one essence, there is only one being, there is only one, the infinite one, and that you are a part of that.